 This is your spending too, not your salary.
 Here’s a quick snapshot of the amounts needed for various spending levels.

-4% is risky, but 3% is relatively safe based on historical performance.
+4% starts to get risky over more than 30, but 3% is relatively safe long-term based on historical performance.

 The big takeaway for me is that for every $10,000 you shave off your required spending, you’ll need at least $250,000.
 If you can lower your spending from $100,000 to $70,000 then congratulations!
 You now need $750,000 less.
 This is where lifestyle inflation comes in.
 If you get raises throughout your career, and your spending grows with it, you’ll need considerably more funds in the end to maintain your lifestyle.

 Disclaimer: I’m not an expert in taxes, so take this with a grain of salt.

 Taxes work differently for investments than for payroll income.
 You might be aware that the “capital gains tax” is 15%.
 That means if you have an investment, and you hold it for a year and sell it, you’ll pay taxes on 15% of the gains in selling that investment.
 So if you bought $10,000 of Apple stock, held it for a year, then sold it for $11,000, you’d likely pay 15% of the $1,000 gains, or $150 in taxes — leaving you with a net gain of $850.
 This is how capital gains taxes work when you’re in your working career.

 When I realized this about capital gains taxes, I was very surprised!

 All of that changes when you aren’t working and making at least $37,000 a year (or $75,000 a year if filing jointly).
 The capital gains rate if you’re making under these amounts is 0%.
 In other words, if you’re married and making less than $75,000 in capital gains (not total withdraws — but the actual gains), then you’ll be paying $0 that year in taxes.